 National telehealth policy sets many restrictions on patient location, services provided over telemedicine and facilities at which patients receive these services.
 Those are discussed below.
 However, the Medicare Chronic Care Management Program is a national policy that set no such restrictions on practicing telemedicine.
 The program was adopted in order to help practitioners better provide monthly care to patients with two or more chronic conditions through telehealth services.
 Patients can be located anywhere, even in the middle of a metropolitan city, and they may receive services from any facility, including their home or office.
 Visit our informational page to learn more about the Medicare CCM Program and telemedicine.

-Medicare limits the type of healthcare professionals who are eligible to provided telemedicine services to Medicare patients.
+Medicare limits the type of healthcare professionals who are eligible to provide telemedicine services to Medicare patients.
 Any provider not on the list below may not legally provide telehealth services.

 There are four forms of telemedicine applications, commonly referred to as telehealth modalities.
 With the exception of the Medicare CCM Program which has it’s own modality restrictions, Medicare restricts reimbursement based on the type of technology used by the physician to deliver care.